NishantRai567/NishantRai567.github.io/_posts/2025-02-08-Calculating-Planet-Volumes-with-Numpy.md

 Wow!
 That took no time at all.
 Fractions of a second.
 This just highlights how impressive numpy is with its mathematical calculations.

 In summary, we could have done this in other ways, but numpy gives us a really clean and fast method.
-The reason this approach is so fast is that a numpy array can only contain a single data type whereas lists or tuples can contain a number of different data types.
-This restriction means that numpy is able to send the task to the highly optimised C code, resulting in a huge boost in computational speed compared to a for loop in conjuction with a list.
+The reason this approach is so fast is that a single numpy array can only contain a single data type whereas lists or tuples could contain a number of different data types.
+This restriction means that numpy is able to send the task to the highly optimised C code that numpy is built upon.
+Ultimately, this results in a huge boost in computational speed compared to a normal python procedure involving a **for** loop in conjuction with a list, where the data type for each item must be checked.For high volumes of data with a large amount of iterations, this takes a lot of time.

+While this may be a short and simple project, it showcases just how amazing  numpy is in it's ability for mathematical processing.